 Choosing the Right Person

 Selecting the right person as an agent is crucial for effective healthcare decision-making.
 They must be someone who understands the principal’s values and beliefs about medical care.
 An agent should be reliable and trustworthy, as they’ll make decisions during critical moments.
 Ideally, they share a close personal relationship with the principal, enabling them to act in alignment with the principal’s wishes.
-It’s important for the chosen individual to communicate effectively with healthcare providers and family members.
+The chosen individual needs to communicate effectively with healthcare providers and family members.

 Legal Requirements and Documentation